aws-samples/amazon-sagemaker-secure-mlops/README.md

   - **DataScienceAdministratorRole**: overall management of Data Science projects via AWS Service Catalog.
 Management of the AWS Service Catalog.
 Deployment of a Data Science environment (VPC, subnets, S3 bucket) to an AWS account
   - **DataScientistRole**: Data Scientist role within a specific project.
 Provisioned on per-project and per-stage (dev/test/prod) basis
   - **DataScienceTeamAdministratorRole**: Administrator role within a specific team or environment

-**TEST and PROD accounts**:
-  + Only `DataScienceProjectAdministratorRole` must be created on these accounts.
-This role is responsible to approve the ML model deployment.

 ### IAM execution roles
 The following IAM execution roles will be provisioned in the development account: